CarloWood/libmemleak/README.md

 the command `stats N`.

 Restarting an interval can be automated, as if the command `restart` is given even N * M seconds, with the command `restart M`.
-Note that when a restart is perform, a new interval is started but the old intervals are kept.
+Note that when a restart is performed, a new interval is started but the old intervals are kept.
 Older intervals however are combined (made into a larger interval), growing exponentially in size the older they are.
-In virtually all cases however, if you run an application with libmemleak and started recording, then all that is needed is to do whatever causes the leak for a while, with an `N * M` (see below) a bit smaller than the period over which the leak should be detectable (ie, no pre- and/or initialization allocations that might "confuse" libmemleak) and the memory leak backtrace will be the one it reports at the top.
+In virtually all cases, when you run an application with libmemleak and started recording, then all that is needed is to do whatever causes the leak for a while, with an `N * M` seconds (see below) being a bit smaller than the period over which the leak should be detectable (that is, not too large so that pre- and/or initialization allocations might "confuse" libmemleak, and also not too short so that the amount leaked disappears in the noise of normal allocations), and the memory leak backtrace will be the one that is reported at the top.

+Since libmemleak pushes older intervals to the bottom (you can delete them with the command `delete`) and combines interval to make larger and larger ones, neither cause should ever be a problem really; at some point in time the leak should be clearly detected in a slowly increasing number of printed intervals.

 Hence, you can just sit back and watch until you see the leak pop-up on the top.

 ## Environment variables